Formalizing and Evaluating Requirements of Perception Systems for Automated Vehicles using Spatio-Temporal Perception Logic: Experiments and Results

-We hand-selected some of the presented example formulas to cover different possible combinations for the operators and quantifiers, and to demonstrate how the computing time scales concerning the size of a data stream and the formulas.
-For this experiment, we used the DeepDrive dataset \footnote{\url{https://bdd-data.berkeley.edu/}} (\cite{yu2020bdd100k}).
-As indicated in the last column of Table \ref{tbl:experiment-stats}, the performance of the STPL monitoring algorithm for hundreds of monitoring frames (including thousands of objects) is still feasible for online and offline monitoring. \begin{rem} For online monitoring, we will add past-time operators and redesign the algorithm for parallel computing.
-Our experiments suggest that online monitoring using the sliding window method (for the time horizon of seconds) is feasible. \hlRev{That is, given the execution time for monitoring an STPL formula over a given horizon, we can estimate the maximum size of the sliding window for online monitoring of that formula.} \end{rem}
+We selected some of the presented example formulas to cover different possible combinations for the operators and quantifiers, and to demonstrate how the computation time scales concerning the size of the data stream and the formulas.
+For this experimental analysis, we used the DeepDrive dataset \footnote{\url{https://bdd-data.berkeley.edu/}} (\cite{yu2020bdd100k}).
+As indicated in the last column of Table \ref{tbl:experiment-stats}, the performance of the STPL monitoring algorithm for hundreds of monitoring frames (including thousands of objects) is feasible for offline monitoring.
 Some statistics about the experiments are summarized in Table \ref{tbl:experiment-stats}.
-In these experiments, we used a Windows 10 machine with Intel Core i7 CPU $8550$U $@$ $1.8$GHZ, $16$GB RAM, and Matlab R2020a.
-The algorithm is implemented in $C$ language and compiled to be used in Matlab.
+We used a Windows 10 machine with Intel Core i7 CPU $8550$U $@$ $1.8$GHZ, $16$GB RAM, and Matlab R2020a.
+The STPL monitoring algorithm is implemented in $C$ language and compiled for Matlab.

+The formulas in Table \ref{tbl:experiment-stats} were selected based on the types of operators and their computational complexity.
+The maximum number of nested quantifiers is a source of exponential complexity (i.e., $(S_{obj})^{S_{id}}$) in our monitoring algorithm.
+The highest number of nested quantification operators was 3 in Formulas (\ref{ex:4:b}) and (\ref{ex:4:c}).
+Another source of complexity is the number of spatial operators in the formula.
+For instance, the worst execution time is observed for the Formula (\ref{ex:3:a}) due to its higher number of spatial operators.
+These results are not surprising and are in agreement with our theoretical analysis in Section \ref{sec:complexity}.

+In order to study the impact of the number of objects in each frame on the monitoring algorithm, we manipulated the BDD dataset to create artificial datasets with specific number of objects.
+The result is presented in Table \ref{tbl:runtime-obj-id}.
+In the first row, the maximum number of objects in all the frames is 5.
+For all the following rows, this number is doubled.
+Based on the $O((S_{obj})^{S_{id}})$, the \textit{e-time} of rows should increase with the ratio of $2^3=8$.
+To remedy the exponential complexity of the nested quantified formulas, we can use parallel computation to efficiently evaluate quantified subformulas.
+More specifically, Algorithm \ref{alg:DP-FNEXPR} can be parallelized.

+Since the theoretical time complexity of offline STPL monitoring is the same as the time complexity of online past-time STPL monitoring (see \cite{BalakrishnanEtAl2021rv} for a toolbox), the problem of online monitoring of bounded time short duration STPL properties is practically feasible and relevant.
+However, the offline STPL monitoring problem over extremely large perception datasets may not be feasible without further optimizations or expressivity restrictions.
+One promising direction is to prefilter very large perception datasets and extract subsequences that are interesting for STPL specifications.
+One such possibility for filtering is the perception query language SpRE (\cite{AndersonEtAl2023rv}) -- see Section \ref{sec:related} for a brief discussion.
+We plan to pursue such a direction in the future.